csf44033/Pogolo.io/README.md

 # Pogolo.io
-Go to src folder and open graphics to see the starting scripts Enjoy
+Go to `src` folder and open `graphics.js` to see the starting scripts.

+Enjoy